PTB-MR/mrpro/docs/source/contributor_guide.rst

 Adding new Examples
 ===================
-New exciting applications of mrtwo can be added in ``examples`` as only ``.py`` files with code-cells.
+New exciting applications of MRtwo can be added in ``examples`` as only ``.py`` files with code-cells.
 These can, for example, be used in VSCode with the Python extension, or in JupyterLab with the `jupytext <https://jupytext.readthedocs.io/en/latest/>`_ extension.
 A pre-commit action will convert the scripts to notebooks.
 Our documetantion build will pick up these notebooks, run them, and include them with outputs in the documentation.
 The data to run the examples should be publicly available and hosted externally, for example at zenodo.
 Please be careful not to add any binary files to your commits.